 But also in the Netherlands, some people have to live on minimal income and even depend on, for example, the food bank or other authorities.

-You might be wondering how the Dutch with their small country became one of the world’s wealthiest countries.
+You might be wondering how the Dutch, with their small country, became one of the world’s wealthiest countries.
 Let’s take a look at some of the possible reasons.

-The Dutch have been doing this for centuries, the Dutch East India Company was even the largest trading company in the world and the first multinational company ever seen.
+The Dutch have been doing this for centuries.
+The Dutch East India Company was even the largest trading company in the world and the first multinational company ever seen.

-The port of Rotterdam is one of the most important trading places in the Netherlands and makes the Netherlands an important trading center worldwide.
+The port of Rotterdam is one of the most important trading places in the Netherlands.
+It makes the Netherlands a vital trading center worldwide.

 The Netherlands earns the most money from exporting products such as machinery, chemicals, tomatoes, cucumbers, apples, pears, tulips, Gouda cheese, and many more.

-The Dutch are also famous for exporting cocoa and popular beverage brands, Amsterdam, the capital of the Netherlands even has the largest cocoa export port in the entire world.
+The Dutch are also famous for exporting cocoa and popular beverage brands.
+Amsterdam, the capital of the Netherlands, even has the largest cocoa export port in the entire world.

-The Netherlands is the center of the world’s most economically stable region in the world.
+The Netherlands is the center of the world’s most economically stable region.
 It is surrounded by rich and powerful nations such as Germany and Belgium that depend on the Rotterdam port.

 Not only do the imports and exports of the Netherlands depend on this port, but the trade of many other European countries depends on it.

 The port of Rotterdam is very important for the Dutch economy:

 The Dutch locals and their neighbors may joke about the flatness of the Netherlands.
 But each and every square meter of the flat fertile earth of the Netherlands is put to great use.

-Right after the USA, the Netherlands is the second in the list of largest exporters of agricultural products in the world.
+Right after the USA, the Netherlands is the second on the list of largest exporters of agricultural products in the world.

 The humid climate and fertile flat land of the Netherlands make it perfect for agriculture.
-The Dutch farmers have also been doing it for many centuries and became really good at it.
+The Dutch farmers have also been doing it for many centuries and have become really good at it.

-There are no mines in the Netherlands from which raw materials can be extracted, for example for the metal industry.
+There are no mines in the Netherlands from which raw materials can be extracted, for example, for the metal industry.

 The majority of the raw materials used in the Dutch industries are imported.
 But what makes the industrial sector of the Netherlands so great is that the Dutch have a lot of knowledge about how to make things.

-All these big companies bring in a lot of money to the Dutch economy and create many job opportunities for people in the Netherlands.
+These big companies bring in a lot of money to the Dutch economy and create many job opportunities for people in the Netherlands.
 All of this contributes enormously to the prosperity of the Netherlands in general.

 The nation has large investments in the sectors of medicine, technology, education, green energy, novel agricultural tools, and products.

 Eindhoven, a Dutch city, is part of the area which is considered one of the most promising and innovative places in Europe.
-No wonder that the well-known Dutch technology company Philips also comes from Eindhoven.
+No wonder the well-known Dutch technology company Philips also comes from Eindhoven.

-As a result, the Netherlands remains at the top in terms of knowledge and therefore manages to bring a lot of trade and money to the Netherlands.
-Which of course creates more employment.
+As a result, the Netherlands remains at the top in terms of knowledge.
+It, therefore, manages to bring a lot of trade and money to the Netherlands.
+Which, of course, creates more employment.

 Few of the best universities in the world are found in the Netherlands.
 The world-class well-rounded education offered by the Netherlands produces highly skilled individuals.